noahgift/databricks-zero-to-mlops/docs/syllabus.md

 #### Discussions

 * Why is CI (Continuous Integration) a foundational component for MLOps?
-* Why is logging, monitoring and instrumentation so critical with distributed systems like Spark?
+* Why is logging, monitoring, and instrumentation so critical with distributed systems like Spark?

 #### Assignments